rezamarzban/MIPS/README.md

 "./MIPS"

-Also can be compiled in "Cxxdroid" Android application.
+MIPS.cxx can be compiled in "Cxxdroid" Android application also.